 Do what feels right to you within your business.
-Never feel like you have to perform in a certain way just because it's what other people have done.
+Never feel like you have to perform in a certain way just because it’s what other people have done.
 Your business is your business and you have to be able to trust yourself to make the right decisions that will serve you and your business.
-A couple questions I like to ask myself when it comes to making decisions about my business are:
+A couple of questions I like to ask myself when it comes to making decisions about my business are:

 - What goals do I have set for my business?

 - What are my core values when it comes to my business?

 - Does this opportunity match my goals & my core values?